MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-aspnet-with-typescript.md

 ## Add TypeScript support for a third-party library

-1. Follow instructions in [npm package management](../javascript/npm-package-management.md##aspnet-core-projects) to add a package to your project.
+1. Follow instructions in [npm package management](../javascript/npm-package-management.md#aspnet-core-projects) to add a `package.json` file to your project.
+This adds npm support to your project.

    >[!NOTE]
    > For ASP.NET Core projects, you can also use [Library Manager](https://docs.microsoft.com/aspnet/core/client-side/libman/?view=aspnetcore-3.1) or yarn instead of npm to install client-side JavaScript and CSS files.